What stress is

 If you have a job that challenges you, you should expect to feel some pressure at work.
 However, when that pressure is excessive and you suffer an adverse reaction to it, then it has become stress.

-What should you do if you're suffering from stress?
+What to do if you're suffering from stress

 If you think you're suffering from work-related stress you should speak to your employer.
 The way you tackle it depends on the kind of stress you are suffering from.